Welcome to your ultimate guide to exploring the Sunshine State!

 Day 6 Sarasota and Sanibel Island

-On your second to last day, take a one-hour drive south to Sarasota, which is best known for Siesta Key Beach and the Ringling Museum.
-If you’re really into collecting seashells, then driving two hours south of Sarasota and stay on Sanibel Island—AKA the “Seashell Capital of the World.”
+If you’re really into collecting seashells, then drive two hours south of Sarasota and stay on Sanibel Island—AKA the “Seashell Capital of the World.”

 Day 7 Tampa